mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 but the occupants of an open vehicle can.

 ArmorArmor
-Reduce the vehicle or drone’s armor by one.
+Reduce the vehicle or drone's armor by one.

 DriveDrive
 First Hit: Reduce movement by 10% and apply a –1 DM to all vehicle